UCL/ucl_software_carpentry/installation/install.md

 should configure git to use notepad++ when writing commit messages (We will learn about these in the version control session).
 The following sections goes through this:

-This also installs the compiler needed for some courses.

 Finding out where things got installed
 --------------------------------------